sastatic/ProtonPyBridge/README.md

-# Hydroxide Python
+# ProtonPyBridge

 [![License](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)

 ## Overview

-Hydroxide Python is a third-party, open-source ProtonMail bridge implemented in Python.
+ProtonPyBridge is a third-party, open-source ProtonMail bridge implemented in Python.
 It is designed for power users and intended to run on a server.
 The project supports CardDAV, IMAP, and SMTP, providing compatibility with standard protocols.

 ### Dependency: Proton Python Client